oscillo-finance/Docs/docs/source/quickstart/orders.rst

     - Filled: the order is fulfilled
     - Canceled: the order is canceled
 c.
 'Filled' shows the amount that order is fulfilled.
 'Amount' minus 'Filled' is the remaining order.
 d.
+Order will be expired in 24 hours.
+e.
 You can see your trade history with this button.

 Cancel open orders